NorikDavtian/ThreeJS-360-Panorama/README.md

 ThreeJS 360 Panorama
 ====================

-A Panoramic experiment with ThreeJS to visualize a 360 tour with controls.
+A panoramic experiment with ThreeJS to visualize a 360 tour with controls.